 There is newspaper racking to front of shop, open drinks chiller, freestanding hanging unit for the display of hats and gloves, Lotto stand, stationery section, crisp and snacks baskets alongside confectionery shelving, long greeting card racking, open plan post office counter to rear with generous wrapping area, till card machine, scales etc.

 Bespoke sales counter with till and cigarette gantry to side and till and Lotto terminal.

 There is a useful stock room to the rear of the shop with perimeter shelving and floor storage space.
 There is a door to the rear car park area.

 There is a staff toilet with hand wash basin and perimeter shelving.

 The premises are secured by a Post Office, monitored alarm system which is provided free of charge by the Post Office.
 There is also a CCTV system with 4 cameras; two externally and two internally.

 We are advised that Mr News is being sold as a Leasehold business opportunity.
-A particular feature of this business is the very attractive council lease, the original ten year lease has approximately three years left to run and the rent is an extremely reasonable £3,000 per annum.
-We are further advised that the landlord would be happy to negotiate a mutually acceptable lease with a new owner.
+A particular feature of this business is the very attractive council lease, the original ten year lease has approximately nine years left to run and the rent is an extremely reasonable £300 per month.

 There are no business rates currently payable.